pockerman/cuberl/examples/rl/rl_example_2/rl_example_2.md

 ----

-### $\epsilon$-greedy sampling
+\f$\epsilon\f$-greedy sampling

 Perhaps one of the simplest approaches to solve the bandits problem is an
-$\epsilon$-greedy sampling strategy.
-As probably the name suggests, the algorithm most of the times will greedily select the action with the highest accummulated reward.
+\f$\epsilon\f$-greedy sampling strategy.
+As probably the name suggests, the algorithm most of the time will greedily select the action with the highest accumulated reward.
-However for a small probability, $\epsilon$, the algorithm will randomly select an action amonst the available ones.
+However for a small probability, \f$\epsilon\f$, the algorithm will randomly select an action amonst the available ones.
 This is a very simple algorithm and often provides quite good results.

-The $\epsilon$-greedy sampling is implemented in the class ```cuberl::rl::policies::EpsilonGreedyPolicy```.
+The \f$\epsilon\f$-greedy sampling is implemented in the class  \ref cuberl::rl::policies::EpsilonGreedyPolicy "cuberl::rl::policies::EpsilonGreedyPolicy".

 ### Thompson sampling